Allisonwonderlax13/https-github.com-obsproject-obs-studio./AMF-HW-Encoder-Options-And-Information.md

 ### B-frames
 Currently it seems that *only* RDNA2 (RX 6000+) has access to B-Frames.

-There has been some reports of issues when b-frames are enabled, but if you would like to try, you can do so by specifying the following:
-`BPicturesPattern=x MaxConsecutiveBPictures=x`(replace the x with the number of b-frames (1-3)).

 More b-frames is more difficult to encode, and more is not necessarily better, so try 1 or 2 first.